 6.26.2 Guidance to language users

-Use a compiler, or other tool, that can detect dead or deactivated code.
+Use a compiler, or other static analysis tools, that can detect dead or deactivated code.

 Use a coverage tool to check that the test suite causes every statement to be executed.

 Use an editor or other tool that can transform a block of code to comments to do so with dead or deactivated code.